Manhattan Melodrama: Plot

 On June 15, 1904, the steamboat General Slocum catches fire and sinks in New York's East River.
-Two boys, Blackie Gallagher (Mickey Rooney) and Jim Wade (Jimmy Butler), are rescued by a priest, Father Joe (Leo Carrillo), but are orphaned by the disaster.
-They are taken in by another survivor, Poppa Rosen (George Sidney), who lost his young son in the sinking.
+Two boys, Blackie Gallagher and Jim Wade, are rescued by a priest, Father Joe, but are orphaned by the disaster.
+They are taken in by another survivor, Poppa Rosen, who lost his young son in the sinking.
 The boys live with Poppa Rosen for a short while; then Rosen, a Russian Jew, is trampled to death by a policeman's horse after he heckles Leon Trotsky at a Communist rally and a melee breaks out.

 The boys remain close friends, though their lives diverge.
-Studious from the very beginning, Jim (played as an adult by William Powell) gets his law degree and eventually becomes the assistant district attorney.
+Studious from the very beginning, Jim gets his law degree and eventually becomes the assistant district attorney.
 Blackie is a cheerful, happy-go-lucky kid who loves to throw dice and trick other kids out of their money.
-Played as an adult by Clark Gable, he becomes the owner of a fancy, albeit illegal, casino.
+He becomes the owner of a fancy, albeit illegal, casino.
 Though regularly "raided", the cops have been paid off and the casino resumes business immediately after they leave.
-Blackie's girlfriend Eleanor (Myrna Loy) loves him, but pleads with him in vain to marry her and give up his dangerous life.
+Blackie's girlfriend Eleanor loves him, but pleads with him in vain to marry her and give up his dangerous life.

 Jim is elected district attorney.
 Blackie, always a supporter and admirer of Jim, knowing the latter's incorruptibility, arranges to meet him for a celebration, but something comes up, and he sends Eleanor to keep Jim company at the Cotton Club until he can join them.
 Jim and Eleanor talk the night away.
 Afterward, she gives Blackie one last chance to marry her and settle down.
 When Blackie refuses, she leaves him.

 Months later, Jim and Eleanor meet by chance and start keeping company (she informs Jim that she has not seen Blackie for months).
-Meanwhile, Blackie, who acknowledges that he is a changed man (due to Eleanor's having left him), coldly kills Manny Arnold (Noel Madison) for not paying his gambling debts.
+Meanwhile, Blackie, who acknowledges that he is a changed man (due to Eleanor's having left him), coldly kills Manny Arnold for not paying his gambling debts.
 Jim summons him to his office, where he tells him that he and Eleanor are going to get married.
 Blackie is sincerely happy for both of them.
 Jim also informs his friend that he is a suspect in the Arnold murder.
 However, there is no real evidence, so the crime goes unsolved.